-TIRF seeks research proposals on the effects of bilingualism or plurilingualism in business and industry.
+TIRF seeks research proposals on the effects of bilingualism or plurilingualism in business, industry, and the professions.
 This research priority may be addressed through a number of research questions:

 - What are the policies of a particular corporation or business toward language in the workplace?
 How are those policies promoted and enforced?

 - What is the economic impact on a particular business of introducing a policy of bilingualism or multilingualism in the workforce?
 What other impact does such a policy generate?